Meet the Team

 A radiologist is a qualified doctor who is specially trained to interpret diagnostic images such as ultrasound, x-rays, MRI and CT scans.
 If you have an interventional procedure (such as an angiogram or biopsy) this will usually be performed by a radiologist.

-Radiologists provide a written report of the results of your examination which he or she will send to your referring doctor.
+Radiologists provide a written report of the results of your examination which they will send to your referring doctor.

-In our radiology department we have a team of 27 consultant radiologists.
+In our radiology department we have a team of over 40 consultant radiologists.
 We also have 50-60 specialist registrars who are qualified doctors training within the Radiology Academy to be consultant radiologists.

 Radiologists do not wear a uniform, unless they are working in the interventional suites where they wear theatre scrubs.